jenkinsci/electricflow-plugin/README.md

 - Updated Publish Artifact by Relative Workspace parameter
 - Updated Run And Wait checkInterval by min value
-- Updated "Depend on CD job/pipeline outcome" functionality by association of CloudBees CD job/pipeline outcome "Warning" with CloudBees CI build result "Unstable"
+- Updated "Depend on CD job/pipeline outcome" functionality by association of CloudBees CD/RO job/pipeline outcome "Warning" with CloudBees CI build result "Unstable"
 - Updated build summary links for Run Pipeline, Publish Artifact, Trigger Release
 - Fixed snippet generator UI for pipeline steps with extra parameters (Run Procedure, Trigger Release, Run Pipeline, Deploy Application)
 - Event-based build watchers have been improved and now they are also sending build information after the build is finished.
-- CloudBees CD Multibranch Pipelines support has been improved.
+- CloudBees CD/RO Multibranch Pipelines support has been improved.
 - Bug fixes and improvements

 ## Version 1.1.17 (July 17, 2020)